SouravD-Me/Sentiment-classification-with-GST-tweet-data-on-LSTM-based-on-polarity-popularity-model/README.md

 ⦁  **Workflow of the project:**

-Please follow the mentioned project hierarchy,
+Please follow the mentioned project hierarchy:

 	1. Data Collection & Preprocessing,